Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 From Istanbul To Diyarbakir By Bus

-Long-distance buses are available from Istanbul to Diyarbakir.
+Long-distance buses operate between Istanbul and Diyarbakir.
 The journey is lengthy, taking around 18 to 20 hours.
 Despite the long duration, buses are comfortable, with reclining seats, onboard entertainment, and rest stops along the way.
 Companies like Metro Turizm and Kamil Koç offer reliable services.

 From Urfa (Şanlıurfa) To Diyarbakir By Bus

-Buses frequently run between Şanlıurfa and Diyarbakir, and the journey usually takes about 3 to 3.5 hours.
+Buses frequently run between Şanlıurfa and Diyarbakır, and the journey typically takes 2-2.5 hours.
 You can catch a bus from the Şanlıurfa bus station, where several reputable companies offer services.
 The buses are generally modern and equipped with amenities.

 By Car

 If you prefer driving, renting a car is a great option.
-The road network in Turkey is generally good, and you can enjoy the picturesque landscapes.
+Turkey’s road network is generally good, and you can enjoy the picturesque landscapes.
 Be sure to familiarize yourself with local driving regulations and road signs.

 From Mardin To Diyarbakir By Car